2103Java/ExpenseReimbursementSystem_Team3/README.md

 ![image](https://user-images.githubusercontent.com/47725693/119023060-f39eb780-b966-11eb-9456-eabca7c73d5b.png)

 Enter in the following:
-* A reimbursement request type (Lodging, Travel, Food, or Other)
+* A reimbursement request type (Lodging, Travel, Food, or Other).
-* An amount to be reimbursed
+* An amount to be reimbursed.
-* A description
+* A description.

 Then click Submit Ticket, and your table will be updated: